Phoenicia - Mt. Tobias Wild Forest

-The Phoenicia Wild Forest serves as a bridge between three wilderness areas - Slide Mountain, Hunter-West Kill and Indian Head Mountain and includes more than 7,300 acres.
-The Tremper Mountain parcel (5,800 acres) contains the Tremper Mountain Fire Tower, a popular hiking spot accessed by a trail near Phoenicia (Ulster County), a historic travel crossroads of the Catskills.
+The Phoenicia-Mt.
+Tobias Wild Forest serves as a bridge between three wilderness areas: Slide Mountain, Hunter-West Kill and Indian Head Mountain, and includes more than 7,300 acres.
+The Tremper Mountain parcel (5,800 acres) contains the Tremper Mountain Fire Tower, a popular hiking destination.
 From the fire tower at Mt.
-Tremper, deep in the Forest Preserve, a visitor looks out over the tops of the Catskills' highest peaks.
+Tremper, visitors look out over the tops of the Catskills' highest peaks.
 From there, a trail connects Mt.
-Tremper through the deep and isolated Warner Creek Valley to Silver Hollow Notch and State Route 214 in Greene County.
-Another trail connects to the hamlet of Willow.
+Tremper through the Warner Creek Valley, one of the most isolated valleys in the Catskills containing a rare example (for the Catskills) of riparian wetlands and stream valleys.
 The second largest parcel of land in the Wild Forest is 1,300-acre Mt.
 Tobias, linked by a right-of-way (no developed trail) connecting to a 16-panel interpretive kiosk on Route 28 (about 5 miles east of Phoenicia).

 Mt.
 Tremper Fire Tower Trail